funmagsoft/ecare-infrastructure/infra-foundation/docs/ARCHITECTURE.md

 ## Overview

-The `infra-foundation` repository provides the foundational infrastructure layer for the ecare project.
+The `infra-foundation` component provides the foundational infrastructure layer for the ecare project.
 It establishes the core networking infrastructure and authentication mechanisms required for all subsequent infrastructure deployments.

 ## Purpose

-This repository serves as **Phase 1** of the infrastructure setup and creates:
+This component serves as **Phase 1** of the infrastructure setup and creates:

 1. **Core Networking Infrastructure**: Virtual Networks, Subnets, Network Security Groups (NSG), and optional VPN Gateway that form the network foundation for all Azure resources
 2. **Terraform State Authentication**: Service Principals, Federated Identity Credentials (FIC), and RBAC role assignments that enable GitHub Actions workflows to authenticate to Azure and manage infrastructure using Terraform

 ## Infrastructure Layers

-The repository is organized into distinct layers with clear separation of concerns:
+The component is organized into distinct layers with clear separation of concerns:

 ### Layer 0: Phase 0 (Prerequisites)